jcerda1994/Proyecto_final_1/README.md

 ## Project overview

 It is common belief that alcohol consumption has grown over the last years, even though its adverse consequences on human health.
 Is this true?
 Has alcohol consumption increased over time?
 If so, does it have impact on life expectancy?
-What about the type of alcohol consumed?
-Is there any difference between drinking beer, wine or spirits?

-This project intends to answers these questions through the analysis of historic databases of life expectancy, alcohol consumption and type of alcohol consumed.
+This project intends to answers these questions through the analysis of historic databases of life expectancy and alcohol consumption.

 Results are classified by country, region and income, due to the fact that these variables affect both life expectancy and alcohol consumption.
 For example, muslim countries are not supposed to permit alcohol consumption.
 On the other hand, countries with higher income could have higher rates of alcohol consumption, but have better access to health services, so it might be difficult to infer a relationship between life expectancy and alcohol consumption.

 ## Database

+### Data source

+Our data comes from a dataset hosted on Kaggle, a platform for data scientists and machine learning engineers to share, discover, and analyze datasets.

+The dataset, titled "Relationship between Alcohol Consumption and Life Expectancy" contains two csv files: "Life-expectancy-verbose" and "Drinks".

+We also worked with a dataset called “Life_expectancy_who.csv” tha have information provided by the World Health Organization.

 ### Datasets

 The data analyzed comes from two datasets:

-- Life Expectancy by Country (Life_Expectancy.csv)
+- Life Expectancy verbose by Country (lifeexpectancy-verbose.csv) and Type of drinks consumend by Country (drinks.csv)
-- Alcohol Consumption by Country (Alcohol_Consumption.csv)

-**Life Expectancy**
+- Life Expectancy from the World Health Organization (WHO) (Life_Expectancy_who.csv)

+The drinks table provides information on the beer, spirit, and wine servings per capita in various countries as well as their total litres of pure alcohol consumed per person.
+It is set to one specific time period and doesn't include a country code, so it will be necessary to join the country variable with the other datasets.
-The Life Expectancy by Country dataset includes information of life expectancy provided by the World Health Organization.
-Life expectancy is measured by 3 different variables:

-Life expectancy at birth (in years)
-Life expectancy at age 60 (in years)
-Healthy life expectancy at birth (in years)
-In this analysis, the variable that is going to be used is Life expectancy (in years).
+The lifeexpectancy-verbose table includes a wider range of variables such as Global Helath Observatory (GHO) Code, GhoDisplay, PublishStateCode, Sex, the World Bank Income and year.
+It also includes information of life expectancy provided by the World Health Organization.
+Life expectancy is measured by 3 different variables: Life expectancy at birth (in years) Life expectancy at age 60 (in years) Healthy life expectancy at birth (in years) In this analysis, the variable that is going to be used is Life expectancy (in years).

 Additionally, this dataset contains a geographic classification of each country, grouping them in Africa, Americas, Eastern Mediterranean, Europe, SouthEast Asia and Western Pacific.